What I Learned Building Google’s Web Frameworks

 On that end the team, notably the core team in Mountain View and a few developers in Zurich, were working on a solution, implementing a content management system that could operate at Google scale.
 We were regularly shipping sites and landing pages for dozens of locales, and our code base, HTML documents and all other assets, easily reached a six-digit number of files in 2008 alone.

 A challenge and an opportunity was the diversity of sites and pages we were creating.
 Yes, there had been a core Google identity, and Google was just working on a corporate style guide (the UX organization led by Irene was on this piece)—but many of our sites, at least elements thereon, were unique.
 This uniqueness was one reason why there was no solid technical foundation yet, and I started developing the first Google HTML/CSS framework: Go (it preceded the programming language, whose team missed the naming conflict).

-Now, you get an idea that this shared piece was small, and that that, and not the vast number of differences, made for a central piece in Go’s vision: Go should not aim to cover “everything” we did but work well at the base.
+Now, you get an idea that this shared piece was perhaps small, and that that, and not the vast number of differences, made for a central piece in Go’s vision: Go was not to aim to cover “everything” we did but work well at the base.
 Find and reflect the lowest common denominator, that was the idea.

 The next principle behind Go was simplicity, for that simplicity promised lucrative returns: For one, simplicity makes for a great many great technical benefits, from increased speed to improved maintainability.
 For another, simplicity makes for great developer usability including, something well relevant for the work on Go, a better chance of adoption.

-And equally off the top of my head, Go then did with as few IDs and classes as possible, namely the following:
+And equally off the top of my head, Go then did with as few classes and IDs as possible, namely the following:

 #aux.
-The basic page types were full width, full width with navigation, compact page (narrow), and compact page with navigation.
+The basic page types were full width, full width with navigation, compact (narrow) page, and compact page with navigation.
 Centering was achieved through the

 .compact class (on the